By AlejandraPublished On: March 2, 2019Last Updated: August 20, 2022

 This is because physical models are not dynamic, but static.
 They do not change or move, and we cannot simulate different environments and observe how the models could react to them.
-But software programs now allow us to perform molecular modeling, an advantageous tool that is efficient and also cost-effective.
+But software programs now allow us to perform molecular modeling, an advantageous tool for discovering useful new molecules that is efficient and also cost-effective.

 Limitations of Simulation Software